PantherXOS/wiki.pantherx.org/Installation-guide.md

 ## Post-installation

-### Set a user and root password

-You should be greeted with a login screen, but you won't be able to login yet.

-1. Switch to another TTY with STRG + ALT + F1
-2. Login (press enter)
-3. Set a root password with `passwd`
-4. Set a user password with `passwd YOUR_USERNAME`

-Now you can switch back to TTY with STRG + ALT +F7

-By the way, good to remember this!
-If you desktop ever becomes unresponsive, you can always try STRG + ALT + F1, login and `reboot` - or do whatever you have to.

 ### First login:

 Once you login for the first time, there's a couple of things to be aware of.